 Many of us buy books, electronics and virtually any household item we can think of from Amazon.

 Did you know that Amazon sells over 480 million different types of stuff on their online store?
-Besides being a marketplace for our everyday essentials, Amazon has pioneered many products such as the Kindle ebook reader, and the intelligent personal assistant, Alexa - invading our homes and lives in more ways than we realize.
+Besides being a marketplace for our everyday essentials, Amazon has pioneered many products such as the Kindle e-book reader, and the intelligent personal assistant, Alexa that is invading our homes and lives in more ways than we realize.

 On June 16, Amazon announced that it will buy the natural and organic retailer, Whole Foods Market for $13.7 billion.
 Most experts view this acquisition by Amazon to be a significant game-changer for the retail industry.